EffectsMachine/robot_driver_with_esp32s3_lite/README.md

 ![](./README/EN_02.jpg)

 # Quick Start Guide
->💡
->This guide is for the **Robot Driver with ESP32S3 Lite** (referred to as **the Driver Board**).
+This guide is for the **Robot Driver with ESP32S3 Lite** (referred to as **the Driver Board**).

->It is designed for first-time users and will help you get started quickly:
+It is designed for first-time users and will help you get started quickly:

->- Learn the basics of the built-in Web App
+- Learn the basics of the built-in Web App
->- Control Feetech bus servos (STS / HLS / SMS / SCS, via TTL single-wire or RS485) using example routines
+- Control Feetech bus servos (STS / HLS / SMS / SCS, via TTL single-wire or RS485) using example routines
->- Extend later to LYgion hub motors and joint actuators (via CAN bus)
+- Extend later to LYgion hub motors and joint actuators (via CAN bus)

 ## Product Overview